TTiagha/nonprofit-financial-health-predictor/README.md

 - BusinessActivityCode field has been removed from data processing.
 - NTEE code interpretation using AI (OpenAI's GPT-4-mini) has been added.
 - XML parsing has been improved with namespace-agnostic XPath expressions.
+- New visualization for NTEE Code Description distribution has been added.

 ## Next Steps